My name is Jayce Carberry. I am 25 years old, and in 2012, I tested positive for HIV.

 I started campaigning against stigma after I was subjected to it by a member of DWP staff, and appeared on TV, radio, in magazines and newspapers.
 After weeks of united support, the fight for mandatory HIV & AIDS awareness training for Jobcentre staff in Maidstone, Kent, was won – with promises it would become a national standard.
 One year later, I launched the Train The Change project; a HIV & AIDS Awareness training campaign.

 This blog contains the ups and downs of my journey living with HIV, and lots more in between!
-The support of each and every one you means the world to me – and without it, I simply wouldn’t have got through the last two years!
+The support of each and every one you means the world to me – and without it, I simply wouldn’t have got through the last three years!

 I am not brave.
 I am not strong.
 I am not an inspiration.